-Details are Unprintable chronicles and traces this case from October 1943 to April 1944, a 7 month period in New York City.
+Details are Unprintable chronicles and trace this case from October 1943 to April 1944, a 7-month period in New York City.
 Within 24 hours of her murder, Patricia’s estranged Canadian husband Wayne Lonergan was detained for questioning on suspicion of being her killer.

 A full profile and background account of both Wayne and Patricia are presented.
 Wayne’s childhood and earlier life and his denial and conflict over his sexuality are explored.
 Patricia’s personality and how she lived her life are examined, all set in the backdrop of New York City’s café society at that time.